-word for the Po river valley but now preempted by
+(originally, an alternate word for the Po river valley but

-the Lega nord as the name for their
+now preempted by the Lega nord as the name for

 parliaments.
 So far, so good.
-If the phoney photo
+If the phony photo had been

 Enter Donatella Galli (photo), outgoing provincial council member of the Lega in Monza and Brianza.
 She came across the photo, clicked "like" and then wrote the comment: "Go Etna, go Vesuvius, go Marsili!"
 (Some Europe-wide internet sources in English helpfully misinformed readers, who presumably know where the first two volcanoes are, that Marsili is "also in Campania."
 Actually, Marsili is a giant submerged volcano in international waters halfway between Naples and Sicily.
 (See this link.)
 (No matter; gotta get that scoop!
 I doubt that Ms Galli knows where Marsili is, either.)
 So far, still not a crime, but we're getting there.